 A common method of seeing these changes is to use a filter on your data that allows you to select different values and see what the data looks like at that point.
 This is good if you want to see point-in-time behavior of the data.
 However, this does not really provide you with an analysis of how the data has actually evolved over time and a context of how data got to that point.
 This is where data storytelling comes in.
 As the name suggests, it is used to tell stories with your data and make your audience understand how and why they got there and inspire action and/or behavioral changes.

-Take a look at this example from Hans Rosling’s lecture, “The Joy of Stats”, where he tells the story of how the world we live in has changed over time by comparing the progress of different countries in terms of their average income and lifespans, and how different events in their history impacted them.
+Take a look at the following example from Hans Rosling’s lecture, “The Joy of Stats”, where he tells the story of how the world we live in has changed over time by comparing the progress of different countries in terms of their average income and lifespans, and how different events in their history impacted them.

 As Rosling narrates what is happening in the chart, you are able to follow the changes and make sense of it all.
 You can see towards the end of the video how the gap between the developed and underdeveloped countries is closing and the world is converging in the same direction.